jasonbender-c3x/Catpilot/README.md

 catpilot.download
 ```

 DO NOT install the "CatPilot-Development" branch.
-I'm constantly breaking things on there, so unless you don't want to use openpilot, NEVER install it!
+I'm constantly breaking things on there, so unless you don't want to use catpilot, NEVER install it!

 ![](https://i.imgur.com/swr0kqJ.png)